Bachelor of Art and Design (Honours)

 “AUT’s links with fashion PR agency Showroom 22 led to a photoshoot with Grimes in Coup de Main magazine, using one of the more conceptual pieces from my AUT Rookie fashion show collection.”

-Tia says her 2015 collection is about escapism, but there was no escaping the hard work required to bring her dream to reality – her standout piece was a faux fur jacket that put her skills to the test.
+Tia says her 2015 collection was about escapism, but there was no escaping the hard work required to bring her dream to reality – her standout piece was a faux fur jacket that put her skills to the test.

 “The silhouette was achieved through extensive pattern cutting and lightweight stuffing.
 The construction of the jacket was time-consuming, and sewing the parts together required much effort.
 Putting that furry monster of a jacket through the sewing machine made it the hardest but most memorable garment to date.”